 Procedure to Rectification proceedings

-With a view to rectify a mistake apparent from the record, the NAC may amend any order passed by it, by an order to be passed in writing.
+With a view to rectifying any mistake apparent from the record the NAC may amend any order passed by it, by an order to be passed in writing.
 The process flow for rectification proceedings is briefly explained hereunder:

 Transfer of appeal

-The Principal Chief Commissioner or the Principal Director General, in charge of National Faceless Appeal Centre, may at any stage of the appellate proceedings, if considered necessary, transfer, by an order, the appeal with the prior approval of the Board to such Commissioner (Appeals) as may be specified in the order.
+The appeal may be transferred at any stage of the appellate proceedings, if considered necessary, by an order in accordance with section 1203 of the IT Act to such Commissioner (Appeals) as may be specified in the order.

-- An appeal against the order passed by NAC shall lie before the Tax Tribunal having jurisdiction over the tax officer.
+- An appeal against the order passed by NAC shall lie before the Tax Tribunal having jurisdiction over Tax Officer.

-- Where any order passed by the NAC or Commissioner (Appeals) is set-aside and remanded back to the NAC or Commissioner (Appeals) by the Tax Tribunal or High Court or Supreme Court, the NAC shall pass the order in accordance with the provisions of this Scheme.
+- Where any order passed by the Commissioner (Appeals) is set-aside and remanded back to the Commissioner (Appeals) by the Tax Tribunal or High Court or Supreme Court, the NAC shall assign the order to a Commissioner (Appeals) for further action in accordance with the provisions of this Scheme.

 Exchange of Communication

-- All communication between the NAC and the taxpayer shall be exclusively exchanged by electronic mode.
+- All communication between NAC and taxpayer shall be exclusively exchanged by electronic mode;

-- All internal communication between NAC, RAC, NeAC, AU and tax officer shall be exclusively exchanged by electronic mode.
+- All internal communication between NAC, National Faceless Assessment Centre, AU and Tax officer shall be exclusively exchanged by electronic mode.

-- A taxpayer or his authorised representative is not required to be personally present in connection with any proceedings under this Scheme before the Revenue Authority at NAC or RAC or AU set-up under this Scheme.
+- Taxpayer or his authorised representative is not required to be personally present in connection with any proceedings under this Scheme before the Revenue Authority at NAC or RAC or AU set-up under this Scheme.

 - The taxpayer or his authorised representative, as the case may be, may request for personal hearing so as to make his oral submissions or present his case before the AU under this Scheme.